Farhan-slurrp/deriv-api-rust/README.md

-DerivAPI Client writtern in Rust with tokio-tungstenite
+DerivAPI Client written in Rust with tokio-tungstenite